Ukraine launches tech cluster to boost military capabilities - ExBulletin

 But Kviatkovskyi is unsure whether such a platform could significantly boost the development of war technology.

 He said it would be minimal, if any.
-Few things are more effective than the boost produced by tanks, he said.
+Referring to how Ukrainian forces thwarted a Russian assault on the capital city of Kiev in the first weeks of the war, he said few were more effective than the boost produced by tanks near Kiev. .

 Fevzi Ametov, a Ukrainian soldier and co-founder of Drone.ua, a company specializing in drones, said the company and its engineers are already trying to incorporate feedback from military personnel into their products.